prabalraj18/Adder/README.md

 # Running the Adders
 Before running the adders, ensure that you have installed:

--Icarus Verilog (for compilation and simulation) -GTKWave (for waveform analysis)
+1.Icarus Verilog (for compilation and simulation) 2.GTKWave (for waveform analysis)

 If not installed, follow the setup instructions from the [Verilog-env-setup Repository](https://github.com/prabalraj18/Verilog-env-setup) repository.